youngkin/mockvideo/README.md

 Here are the pertinent parts of the above command:

-1. `--namespace video` - directs which Kubernetes namespace is the target of the upgrade.
+1. `--namespace video` directs which Kubernetes namespace is the target of the upgrade.
-1. --name `accountd` is the name of the associated Helm deployment
+2. --name `accountd` is the name of the associated Helm release
-2. `helm/accountd` is the location of the Helm charts
+3. `helm/accountd` is the location of the Helm charts
-3. `--set image.tag=<desiredImageTag>` - The `--set` flag directs Helm to use the value specfied here instead of the matching element in the Helm values file.
-In this example the non-secrets values file  is located at `<path-to-project>/mockvideo/src/cmd/accountd/helm/values.yaml`.
+4. `--set image.tag=<desiredImageTag>` - The `--set` flag directs Helm to use the value specfied here instead of the matching element in the Helm values file.
+In this example the values file is located at `<path-to-project>/mockvideo/src/cmd/accountd/helm/values.yaml`.
 Using `--set` avoids having to update the values file to direct Helm to use the appropriate image.
 This is helpful since I'm using Jenkins to tag and push the Docker image on a successful build against `master`.
 If this approach wasn't used, the values file would have to be updated to reflect the new image tag, committed and pushed to master, causing Jenkins to once again build, tag, and push a new Docker image, and so on...
-4. `--values ...` - used to direct Helm Secrets to the location of the secrets file.
+5. `--values ...` is used to direct Helm Secrets to the location of the secrets file
-5. `--debug` is a personal preference  of mine as it shows exactly what Helm is doing.
-This can be useful if something goes wrong.
+6. `--debug` as above, this is a personal preference  of mine

 To upgrade the application (after the initial installation):